dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 The second one increases re-validation parallelism.
 When a transaction aborts, rather than waiting for it to complete re-execution, it decreases nextValidation immediately; then if the re-execution writes to a (new) location which is not marked ABORTED, ValidTo is decreased again when the re-execution completes.

-The final scheduling algorithm, S-4, is captured abstractly in full in under one page as follows:
+The final scheduling algorithm presented here, S-4, is captured abstractly in full in under one page as follows:

 ## **S-4:**